changbenjamin/GeneNet/README.md

-GRGNN -- Gene Regulatory Graph Neural Network
+GeneNet: Noise Injection for Improved GRN Link Prediction
 ===============================================================================

 About
 -----

-Gene regulatory graph neural network (GRGNN): an end-to-end approach to reconstruct GRNs from scratch utilizing the gene expression data, in both a supervised and a semi-supervised framework.
+GeneNet is a novel framework for link prediction in gene regulatory networks (GRNs) that employs the Gene Regulatory Graph Neural Network (GRGNN) framework and utilizes noise injection to improve model performance.
+The GRGNN framework leverages the Dynamic Graph CNN (DGCNN) classifier for GRN inference.
+GeneNet proposes a method for regularizing link prediction through data preprocessing, specifically through the addition of Gaussian noise, which simulates the biological noise processes applied to the raw inputs of GRNs.
+The model outperforms current state-of-the-art models on the DREAM5 challenge dataset.

-Preprocessing script is provided, readers can use the data directly or generate the data by downloading the DREAM5 challenge data from https://www.synapse.org/#!Synapse:syn3130840
+The dataset used for training the model is the E. coli gene expression data from the DREAM5 challenge.
+The dataset can be found here: www.synapse.org/#!Synapse:syn2787209/wiki/

 Requirements
 ------------

-Tested with Python 3.7.3, Pytorch 1.12.0 on Ubuntu 16.04
+Tested with Python 3.7.3, Pytorch 1.12.0 on Linux

 Required python libraries: gensim and scipy; all python libraries required by pytorch_DGCNN are networkx, tqdm, sklearn etc.